Raybeam/rb_quality_plugin/README.md

 Optionally:

- - If it exceeds the specified threshold level and an Airflow operator that sends an alert through Slack or email about given threshold breach
+ - If it exceeds the specified threshold level and an Airflow operator that sends an alert through email about given threshold breach
  - Results can be pushed to an external database to store the execution results history

 ## Features